Technology Assets to Support Search and Unstructured Data Analytics Projects

 - Search API Server: allows new endpoints to be configured in seconds.
 These endpoints are backed by scripts that can simply pass the incoming queries to a search engine, perform query manipulation using QPL to increase relevancy, or perform other actions such as database lookups or updates.
 Results are then amalgamated into a single response returned to the Search UI.

 - Admin UI: pluggable admin interface for installation, administration, server management, and health check.

 As we have expanded the number of our technology assets over the years, we have also developed an optimized reference architecture for creating scalable and customizable search and big data analytics applications.
 Built around our technology assets, open source search engines, and other complementary technologies, this proven reference architecture has enabled our clients to create working search systems more quickly and gain business value sooner.

 The diagram below shows the reference architecture for a browser-based search application.

-- In this example, the search application needs to access a number of disparate content sources (e.g. content management systems, text documents, e-mails, image repositories, social media sites, etc.).
+- In this example architecture, the search application needs to access a number of disparate content sources (e.g. content management systems, text documents, e-mails, image repositories, social media sites, etc.).

 - Connectors acquire data from external sources.
-Aspire Content Processing (or some other content publishing engine) can then do the heavy lifting to prepare the content for indexing by the search engine.
+Aspire Content Processing (or some other content publishing engines) can then do the heavy lifting to prepare the content for indexing by the search engine.

 - Search Application UI provides basic or custom templates for most search use cases, including e-commerce, corporate-wide search, data warehouse analytics, media & publishing, recruiting, and many others.
 To enable sophisticated query-side processing, execute scripts in "sequential parallel” fashion, and serve relevant results to the Search Application UI, the Search API Server and QPL can be deployed.
 In some cases, QPL is available separately based on the customer's implementation needs.